 + *

-+ * @param b The boolean
++ * @param b The boolean to be printed

 + * @throws java.io.IOException If an error occured while writing